GAMELASTER/irc4osu/README.md

 irc4osu!
 ==============================

-is multi-platform unofficial IRC client for [Osu! game](http://osu.ppy.sh) running under [Electron](https://github.com/electron/electron).
+irc4osu is a multi-platform unofficial IRC client for [osu! game](http://osu.ppy.sh) powered by [Electron](https://github.com/electron/electron).

-We are working on remake of this project, but you can test the old version in [old branch](https://github.com/arogan-group/irc4osu/tree/old).
+We are working on a remake of this project, but you can test the old version in the [old branch](https://github.com/arogan-group/irc4osu/tree/old).

 # Downloads